-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF TASTY PLC
+TO THE MEMBERS OF TASTY PLC

-We have audited the financial statements of Tasty plc for the period ended 2 January 2011 which comprise the group balance sheet, the company balance sheet, the group statement of comprehensive income, the group cash flow statement, the group statement of changes in equity, the company statement of changes in equity and the related notes.
+We have audited the financial statements of Tasty plc for the period ended 1 January 2012 which comprise the consolidated statement of comprehensive income, the group and company statements of changes in equity, the group and company balance sheets, the group and company cash flow statements and the related notes.
 The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.